GOATMILK: An intellectual playground edited by Wajahat Ali

 Goatmilk accepts essays, fiction, poetry, art and commentaries from an international playground.

 Submissions (which can include republications) must be quality in regards to its content.
-Goatmilk reserves the right to publish or not publish.

 All proof reading, spelling, grammar and citations must be done by the submitter.
 Pictures and graphics, if desired, must be included or attached.